DNS Server Not Responding – What will happen when you encounter this error?

 - It is also possible that your DNS service stops responding or became corrupted due to various reasons, but the most common culprits are virus and computer hardware issue.

 - The other reason might be no reason at all, just kidding.
 Sometimes DNS Server Not Responding error is caused by the website server that you are visiting, meaning the fault isn’t you or your computer, it’s the website server itself.

-- Browse the internet using at least three (3) different browsers.
+- Browse the internet using at least three (4) different browsers (Chrome, Firefox, Internet Explorer and Chromium).
 If one of your browser can’t display web pages then that certain browser is the problem, reinstall it with the latest version.